Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

 \section{Transverse-momentum dependent distributions}

 {\it Leading authors: V. Bertone, C. Bissolotti, F. G. Celiberto, G. Schnell, and G. Vita \\ }

-{\mathcal{I}} {\mathcal{O}} {\mathrm{d}} {\Lambda_\mathrm{QCD}} {\,\mathrm{GeV}} {{\vec q}_T} Collinear factorization and the ensuing collinear parton distribution functions (PDFs) have proven to be powerful tools for the study of high-energy collisions involving hadrons in the initial and/or final state.
-Nonetheless, the use of collinear factorization is limited to observables characterized by a single hard scale and cannot be applied to observables in which there are two or more widely separate hard scales.
-An example of observable that breaks collinear factorization is the transverse-momentum distribution $\qt$ of the lepton pair in Drell--Yan (DY) production at small values of $q_T$.
-In this regime, the presence of large logarithms of $q_T$ in the perturbative calculation of the partonic cross sections spoils the perturbative convergence effectively invalidating collinear factorization.
-An appropriate description of DY at low $q_T$ is instead achieved through \textit{transverse-momentum-dependent} (TMD) factorization~\cite{Collins:2011zzd} that has the ability to resum the large logarithms of $q_T$ to all orders in perturbation theory thus producing sensible results at low values of $q_T$.
+{\mathcal{I}} {\mathcal{O}} {\mathrm{d}} {\Lambda_\mathrm{QCD}} {\,\mathrm{GeV}} {{\vec q}_T} Collinear factorization and the ensuing collinear parton distribution functions (PDFs) have proven to be powerful tools for the study of high-energy collisions involving hadrons.
+Nonetheless, the use of collinear factorization is limited to observables characterized by a single hard momentum scale and cannot be applied to observables that depend on two or more widely separate momentum scales.
+An example of observable that breaks collinear factorization is the transverse-momentum ($q_T$) distribution of the lepton pair in the Drell-Yan (DY) process at small values of $q_T$.
+In this regime, the presence of large logarithms of $q_T$ in the perturbative calculation of the hard cross sections spoils the perturbative convergence, effectively invalidating collinear factorization.
+An appropriate description of DY at low $q_T$ is instead achieved through \textit{transverse-momentum-dependent} (TMD) factorization~\cite{Collins:2011zzd} that has the ability to resum the large logarithms of $q_T$ to all orders in perturbation theory, thus producing sensible results at low values of $q_T$.

-A ``byproduct'' of TMD factorization is the introduction a TMD distributions (TMDs).
-TMDs can be regarded as a generalization of collinear distributions in that they provide information on the transverse momentum distribution of partons within hadrons.
-As a consequence, TMDs encode much more information on the structure of hadrons than PDFs.
-Therefore, their knowledge has the potential to shed light on the origin of basic properties of hadrons, such as their spin and mass decompositions.
-Precise studies of TMD fragmentation-functions (FF), counterparts of TMD distributions, doable at the Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,AbdulKhalek:2021gbh,Khalek:2022bzd} as well as at new-generation lepton-lepton machines~\cite{AlexanderAryshev:2022pkx} will certainly extend our knowledge of TMDs.
+A ``byproduct'' of TMD factorization is the introduction of TMD distributions (TMDs).
+TMD parton distribution functions (TMD PDFs) and fragmentation functions (TMD FFs) can be regarded as generalizations of collinear PDFs and FFs in that they provide information on the transverse momentum distribution $k_T$ of partons within initial- and final-state hadrons.
+As a consequence, TMD PDFs encode more information on the structure of hadrons than PDFs.
+Their knowledge has the potential to shed light on the origin of mass, spin, lifetime, and other key properties of hadrons.
+Precise studies of TMD FFs, feasible at the Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,AbdulKhalek:2021gbh,Khalek:2022bzd} and new-generation lepton-lepton machines~\cite{AlexanderAryshev:2022pkx}, will extend our knowledge of final-state QCD radiation and hadronization.